akmeena766/LensFactory.jl/README.md

 [![arXiv aaaa.bbbbb](https://img.shields.io/badge/arXiv-aaaa.bbbbb%20-yellowgreen.svg)](https://arxiv.org/abs/aaaa.bbbbb)

 ---
+## Introduction
+`LensFactory` is a gravitational lensing package developed in julia.
+At present it has support for basic lensing and as we go along it is expected to have more features.

+---
 ## Installation
 To install, activate `pkg` mode by pressing `]` in julia REPL and then type:
 ```julia-repl
 pkg> add LensFactory
 ```
 To use the `LensFactory` package in your current julia session, type:
 ```julia-repl
 julia> using LensFactory
 ```